TheFifthRider/simply-roleplaying-webapp/docs/extras/powers.md

 ## Further Limiting Powers

 Without powers, skills and backgrounds tend to be limited by what we can suspend our disbelief that the character we're playing can do.
 For instance; no matter how stealthy you are, you still can't hide in broad daylight.
 It's much easier to suspend our disbelief with made-up powers, so they can easily become the most useful thing in a campaign!
-If you find that powers are taking over your game, consider the following:
+If you find that powers are taking over your game, or if you want a particular power to be more difficult to harness, consider making the power(s) in question dangerous.

 ### Dangerous Powers

-Most powers carry greater [risks](../gameplay/tests.md#risk-guidelines) than doing something without them.
+Dangerous powers carry greater [risks](../gameplay/tests.md#risk-guidelines) than doing something without them.
 The power may have chance of going wrong or be strenuous to use, meaning the very act of using those powers in a test may have their own negative consequences.
 For powers with risks, the scale of what the power is being used to do usually increases the scale of the risk.
 Levitating a pebble might take a moment of concentration where levitating a boulder would be exhausting and levitating a mountain might take so much out of you it could kill you if you tried.

 Here's an example of implementing a risk of exhaustion into a strenuous use of power: